Bordered theory for pillowcase homology: Algebraic pairing

-Looking at the left of Figure \ref{figure:parameterization-to-algebra}, it is convenient to see generators of $\dualSmallBarRed$ as paths (against orientation) on the boundaries of big domains $B_2$, $B_3$, $B_4$, $B_1$ and encoding algebra elements one encounters on that path.
-Differential then corresponds to prolonging paths by one chord.
-See Figure \ref{figure:geom_diff} for an example of this geometric interpretation of the differential.
+Looking at the left of Figure~\ref{figure:parameterization--algebra}, it is convenient to see generators of $\dualSmallBarRed$ as paths (against orientation) on the boundaries of big domains $B_2$, $B_3$, $B_4$, $B_1$, encoded by the algebra elements one encounters on that path.
+The differential then corresponds to prolonging paths by one chord.
+See Figure~\ref{figure:geom_diff} for an example of this geometric interpretation of the differential.

 \begin{any}{Algebraic pairing} First, let us refer to \cite[Section 2.3]{LOT-mor} for definitions of dual $A_\infty$ modules and type D-structures.
 Having an $A_\infty$ module $M_{\A}$, we denote its dual by $_{\A}\ov{M}$.
 Now we are ready to define algebraic pairing of curves in the pillowcase.